 OZEV Grant Eligibility and Installer Requirements

-The Seven Pro is OZEV-approved, but you’ll want to check the latest scheme terms before ordering.
+The Seven Pro is sold as OZEV grant eligible, but you’ll want to check the latest scheme terms on gov.uk before ordering.
 Always confirm the grant situation before purchasing, as government support can shift and so can the rules.

 Who This Charger Best Suits in the UK